South Bend

 Holy Cross Mountain blocks simplex signals to the north, it also

-provides an excellent platform for a repeater.
+provides an excellent repeater platform.
 Follow these

 links for information on the co-located